DavidBK999/Sportcalendar_DavidKoeberl_FE/calendar-app/README.md

 - cd calendar-app
 - npm install

-### 3. Start the Vite development server
+### 3. Start the server

-Start the Vite development server to run the app locally:
+Start the server to run the app locally:

 - npm run dev